20481A5450/UmeApp_Backend-Developer-Intern/readme.md

 ```

 ## Known Issues and Troubleshooting
-- **404 Gemini API error:** Ensure that you are using a valid Gemini API model and key.
+- **404 Gemini API error:** - Ensure that you are using a valid Gemini API model and key in the `.env` file.
+                            - The `/actionsuggester/api/models_google.py` script retrieves all available models from the Google AI platform.
 - **JSONDecodeError:** If the Gemini response format changes or is malformed, check the API call or inspect the raw response for errors.